 We are using AI in modeling, planning, and integrating robotics with the human workforce, helping us create more knowledge-based roles and upskill our employees.
 Externally, we apply AI to improve customer experience and asset performance.
-Our acquisition of We are embedded in this space SixSense helps customers monitor the and enables predictive maintenance.
+Our acquisition of We are embedded in this space SixSense helps customers monitor the through our analytical platforms- effectiveness of their installed base and enables predictive maintenance.